ahsaleem/SpaceThingymajig/README.md

 # Space Satellite (idk what to call this yet)

-A 3D satellite orbital simulation and visualization tool built with Python and PyQt5, alongside a few pygame files i'm messing around with
+A 3D satellite orbital simulation and visualization tool built with Python and PyQt5

 ## Requirements